redknots/QuickerBase/README.md

 App Settings page labels to identify key settings.

-You can install the packed extension [here](https://github.com/redknots/QuickerBase/raw/main/QuickerBase.crx).
+You can install the packed extension [here](https://github.com/redknots/QuickerBase/raw/main/QuickerBase.crx.zip).
+Unzip the file, then load into a Chromium browser such as Arc or Brave.